martinbean/martinbean.dev/_posts/2019-03-21-command-bus-in-laravel.md

 ```

 ## Dispatching commands
-Now that you have created your command and handler classes, and mapped them to each other, you can dispatch them from controllers, console commands etc:
+Now that you have created your command and handler classes, and mapped them to each other, you can dispatch them from controllers, console commands, etc:

 ```php
 namespace App\Http\Controllers;